 Facial herpes is very common and is also known as cold sores, fever blisters, sun blisters, oro-facial herpes, herpes labialis and herpes febrilis.
-Facial herpes is characterised by groups of fluid-filled blisters that appear on red swollen areas of the skin or on the mucous membranes.
-A burning sensation is often present just before the skin lesions develop.
+Facial herpes is characterised by groups of fluid-filled blisters that appear on the skin, in or around the nose and mouth.
+A burning or itching sensation is often present-just before the skin lesions develop.
 The areas can be tender and painful.
 The blisters heal without scarring but they have a tendency to return.

-These episodes are caused by a very common virus infection known as herpes simplex virus (HSV), of which there are two types:
+These episodes are caused by a very common virus infection known asherpes simplex virus (HSV), of which there are two types:

-- 1. HSV-1, the most common type, which usually causes facial herpes. - 2.
+- 1. HSV-1, a common cause of facial and genital herpes. - 2.
 HSV-2, which usually causes genital herpes.